Gelao people: Language

 It was previously thought that the Gelao people only had a spoken language, not a written one.
 However, in September 2008, The History of Jiu Tian Da Ling (English: Record of the Nine Heavens) was found in Guizhou.
 The book is kept by a Gelao person with a surname of Li in Qianbei, whose ancestors were from the Song dynasty.
-A descendant of King Li Wentong of Gulao, he himself does not know what kind of book this is, but he has always inherited his ancestral teachings and regards this book as a treasure.
-The discovery of Record of the Nine Heavens fully proved that the Gelao people is an ancient people with a long history and splendid culture.
-It not only has a written language, but it was also the earliest nation that advocated the concept of "harmony and harmony."
-The inventors of tea, fireworks, copper, iron, etc., also proved that the Gelao tribe had their own words.
+A descendant of King Li Wentong of Gulao, he himself does not know what kind of book this is, but he has always inherited his ancestral teachings and treasures the book.
+The discovery of Record of the Nine Heavens fully proved that the Gelao people and their splendid culture have a long history, reaching back to ancient times.
+It not only has a written language, but it was also the earliest nation that advocated the concept of "harmony and harmony".
+The Gelao tribe invented their own words of tea, fireworks, copper, iron, etc.

-However, through identification, the distribution area of the Gelao ethnic group described in Record of the Nine Heavens is consistent with the local declaration after the mid-1980s (for example, it was declared that the birthplace of Gelao was in Wuchuan, while the core area of Yelang was ignored in Panjiang, Chishui, Hebei), deviating from the local history records of the Ming and Qing dynasties.
-Also, the description of the ancient song "Sue Genyou" in Gelao, and the grammatical errors of the classical Chinese and Gelao in "The History of Nine Heavens" contain many grammatical errors, hinting at the possibility of a modern-day forgery.
+Although the book identifies the distribution area of the Gelao ethnic group described in Record of the Nine Heavens in a manner consistent with information that circulated locally during the mid-1980s (for example, it states that the origin of the Gelao is in Wuchuan, but core parts of Yelang now lying in Panjiang, Chishui, and Hebei are ignored), it deviates from local history records dating from the Ming and Qing dynasties.
+However, the description of the ancient song "Sue Genyou" in Gelao, and the classical Chinese and Gelao language written in The History of Nine Heavens contain many grammatical errors, presenting the possibility of a modern-day forgery.

-The Gelao people living in the western part of Guizhou, such as Anshun, used to have Gelao characters made of six Chinese characters, which are used to record some folk songs.
+The Gelao people living in the western part of Guizhou, such as Anshun, used to have Gelao characters derived from Chinese characters, which had been used to record some folk songs.